Nov. 8, 2019, John Æonid (2nd Draft Dec. 24, 2019)

 Fashions come and fashions go.
-But more than that, generations all go through stages, and it seems they tend to repeat the stages experienced by previous generations, only the fashion was different for each geration.
+But more than that, the kinds generational patterns all seem go through phases, and it seems that some of these patterns tend to repeat.
+That is, they seem to repeat patterns expressed or experienced by previous generations, only the particulars of the fashion is different for each generation.

-The developmental stages of childhood, adolescence, and you adulthood are all well documented in psychology.
+The developmental stages of childhood, adolescence, and your adulthood are all well documented in the field of psychology.
 And, I'm really not shocking people with any grand revelation that there will be fashions that emerge with each of these stages.
 It's not even worth giving any examples.
 Each generation remembers some fad game or trick that was going around.
-Sometimes the grups (Star Trek reference, original series) will try a thing out, and the kids will make fun of them for trying.
-It's really nothing new, though it's all about the very latest thing.

-The dysfunction or anti-pattern here is how we think we're finally going to conquer the age old problem that previous generations had failed to solve and then grow up and get absorbed into the machine, until we fade away—hoping to get one last fragment of recognition, just so much as a hug from our grandchildren on our way out.
+The dysfunction or anti-pattern here is how we think we're finally going to conquer the age old problem that previous generations had failed to solve, only to then grow up and get absorbed into the machine.
+And, then ultimately we fade away hoping to get one last fragment of recognition, just so much as a hug from our grandchildren, on our way out.

 It's complete but obsolete